 Pulling their pants up and down themselves

-Whether you decide to DIY or buy a ready-made chart, you can pick and choose from lots of different designs, whether your little one is into princesses and fairies or spaceships and pirates.
+Whether you decide to DIY or buy a ready-made chart, you can pick and choose from lots of different designs, whether your little one is into princesses, fairies, spaceships or pirates.

 This kit includes everything you need to make potty training a complete success.
-With 4 weeks’ worth of kit your child will be working hard to earn rewards, wear the crown when using the toilet and successfully complete their training.
+With four weeks’ worth of kit, your child will be working hard to earn rewards, wear the crown when using the toilet and successfully complete their training.

 Make growing out of diapers and into proper underwear fun and exciting for your toddler.
 A different reward of your choosing can be given for each successful day whether it be a snack, toy or fun day out.

 The perfect way to encourage your child to potty train.
 A bright and colourful A4 glossy chart with 125 star stickers to pop in the boxes.
 Each time your boy or girl completes a potty training task they can add a sticker to the chart.
-Once you've filled it up they can peel off and a fresh set used.
+Once you've filled it up they can peel off and use a fresh set.
 This chart can also be personalised.

-Unlike potty training materials made of paper, the chart, training cards, and certification included in this kit are made of soft, waterproof plastic, which protects from water damage.
-Features 168 colorful motivational stickers, 36 "I Did It!" stickers for when they do an extra good job, plus a diploma certificate as the ultimate reward!
+Unlike potty training materials made of paper, the chart, training card and certification included in this kit are made of soft, waterproof plastic, which protects from water damage.
+It features 168 colourful motivational stickers and 36 "I Did It!" stickers for when they do an extra good job.
+Plus, a diploma certificate is an ultimate reward!

 This independent advice has been brought to you by Mother&Baby, the UKs #1 trusted pregnancy and parenting site.
 Our product recommendations are based on a combination of real-world testing from our huge team of mum testers, and the extensive knowledge of our experienced editorial team and product specialists.
 Learn more about our process.